minagishl/google-calendar-tonton/README.md

 - Uses ical.js for reliable calendar data parsing
 - Biome for consistent code formatting and linting

+## Browser Compatibility

+While this extension is primarily tested on Chrome, it uses [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) which should make it compatible with other modern browsers that support Web Extensions (though this hasn't been extensively tested).

 ## Requirements

 - Node.js 20 or higher